lulugp93/dig4633-fall2019/README.md

 ## VR Lab: TITLE HERE

-*User has to pull weeds to complete level
+*User has to find a chicken and return it to the chicken coop